 Restoration: Historic parkland as part of Delhi, works to Serpentine Lake, improved access to Blagdon Park

 Community Engagement: A Brenkley Lane liaison committee has been established, please contact us for more information

-The Brenkley Lane site has a dedicated community benefits fund specifically targeted at areas surrounding the site.
+Brenkley Lane Community Fund: There is a dedicated community benefits fund specifically targeted at areas surrounding the site.
 To apply for a grant please click here for an application form.